mnschmit/graformer/README.md

-# graformer
+# Graformer
-This repository contains the code for the TextGraphs-15 paper "Modeling Graph Structure via Relative Position for Text Generation from Knowledge Graphs".
+This repository will soon contain the code for the TextGraphs-15 paper "Modeling Graph Structure via Relative Position for Text Generation from Knowledge Graphs".